-If no information is provided by the IFM for a specific security or the dealer reasonably believes that any part of the information provided is incomplete or that relying on it would cause information required to be delivered to a client to be misleading, that dealer must make reasonable efforts to obtain the information or determine a reasonable approximation of that information, by other means.
+If no information is provided by the IFM for a specific security or the Dealers and PM firms reasonably believe that any part of the information provided is incomplete or that relying on it would cause information required to be delivered to a client to be misleading, then Dealers and PM firms must make reasonable efforts to obtain the information or determine a reasonable approximation of that information, by other means.

-If the dealer reasonably believes it cannot obtain the information that is not misleading, then the dealer must exclude the information and disclose the exclusion on the statement.
+If Dealers and PM firms reasonably believe they cannot obtain information that is not misleading, then the Dealers and PM firms must exclude the information and disclose the exclusion on the statement.